pa2si/my-latin-event/README.md

 To do:

+- price shall be a string because i want to offer donation as option
+- imlement new organizer elements in organizer form
+  - display the new elements in eventdetails
+- correct skeleton for create Event and edit Event!!
-Event slug ui different. especially the flyer needs to be seen correctly
+- Event slug ui different. especially the flyer needs to be seen correctly

-- set helper functions for at least DayCard component
 - different menu ui
 - in my event the list shall have a select all button
 - implement in liked events and upcoming events a max diplay page and automaic rendering when scrolling down

 WHATS DONE IN VERSIONS

+v 0.1.70

+- updated the Genre and StylesInput used in create and edit Event.
+Now it works properly and can display the stored values
+  - removed useGenreStyles (not in use aynmore)
+- - added to the required fields in createEvent components.
+- added contactEmail, contactPhone, contactWebsite and contactSocialMedia to Organizer modal and schema
+- added ticketLink to Event modal and Schema and updated the create and update event Action
+  - added to the event slug in HeaderSection
+- Tooltips for all elements in HeaderSection of event slug

 v 0.1.69